apache/drill-site/_docs/en/connect-a-data-source/040-storage-plugin-auth-modes.md

 This authentication mode is not yet implemented but is planned to replace the global option `drill.exec.impersonation`.

 ## Syntax
-The authentication mode for a storage plugin is specified in its storage configuration usign the `authMode` property.
+The authentication mode for a storage plugin is specified in its storage configuration using the `authMode` property.
 ```
 "authMode" : "SHARED_USER" | "USER_TRANSLATION" | "USER_IMPERSONATION"
 ```